aliyun/terraform-provider-alicloud/website/docs/r/eip_segment_address.html.markdown

 ## Argument Reference

 The following arguments are supported:
-* `bandwidth` - (Optional) The peak bandwidth of the EIP.
+* `bandwidth` - (Optional, Available since v1.207.0) The peak bandwidth of the EIP.
 Unit: Mbps.
 When the value of instancargetype is PostPaid and the value of InternetChargeType is PayByBandwidth, the range of Bandwidth is 1 to 500.
 If the value of instancargetype is PostPaid and the value of InternetChargeType is PayByTraffic, the range of Bandwidth is 1 to 200.
 When instancargetype is set to PrePaid, the range of Bandwidth is 1 to 1000.
 The default value is 5 Mbps.
-* `eip_mask` - (Required) Mask of consecutive EIPs.
+* `eip_mask` - (Required, Available since v1.207.0) Mask of consecutive EIPs.
 Value:28: For a single call, the system will allocate 16 consecutive EIPs.27: For a single call, the system will allocate 32 consecutive EIPs.26: For a single call, the system will allocate 64 consecutive EIPs.25: For a single call, the system will allocate 128 consecutive EIPs.24: For a single call, the system will allocate 256 consecutive EIPs.
-* `internet_charge_type` - (Optional) Continuous EIP billing method, valid values:
+* `internet_charge_type` - (Optional, Available since v1.207.0) Continuous EIP billing method, valid values:
   - **PayByBandwidth** (default): Billing based on fixed bandwidth.
   - **PayByTraffic**: Billing by usage flow.
-* `isp` - (Optional) Line type.
+* `isp` - (Optional, Available since v1.207.0) Line type.
 Valid values:
   - **BGP** (default):BGP (multi-line) line.
 BGP (multi-line) EIP is supported in all regions.
   - **BGP_PRO** :BGP (multi-line)_boutique line.
 Currently, only Hong Kong, Singapore, Japan (Tokyo), Malaysia (Kuala Lumpur), the Philippines (Manila), Indonesia (Jakarta), and Thailand (Bangkok) regions support BGP (multi-line)_boutique route EIP.
 For more information about BGP (multi-line) lines and BGP (multi-line) premium lines, see EIP line types.